GazeboHub/gproj-project-manage/README.md

 ### Using this source tree as a submodule of other GProj component source trees

 This represents the primary _use case_ for the gproj-project-manage components.

-Projects that this usage scenario may be developed with:
+Projects under which this usage scenario may be developed:

 * gproj-ghub-site-manage
     * a submodule shall represent the published contents of the `gazebohub.github.io` web site
 * portal-gproj-manage
     * a submodule shall represent the `portal-gproj` [OpenShift][oso] application, in its current design iteration

 ## Availability